6 'Queer Eye' Secrets Revealed In Karamo Brown's New Memoir

 Karamo Single-Handedly Changed The Show's Definition Of Culture, But Not Without Some Serious Pushback

 It's now impossible to imagine Queer Eye without Brown's emotional breakthroughs.
-But that doesn't mean the producers were always on aboard with his role.
+But that doesn't mean the producers were always on board with his role.

 "As we began to watch the first episode, 'You Can't Fix Ugly,' my heart sank," Brown writes.
 "All the emotional and mental work I had done with Tom had been cut.
 For the most part, I wasn't even in the first episode...
 To be honest, I was embarrassed."